mayakrishnan2001/MyFootballClub/README.md

-# MyFootballClub
-Football club players list with simple UI
+#MyFootballClub
-Project Title : MyFootballClub
+Project Title: MyFootballClub

 Description:
-    The MyFootballClub is a web application developed using the Spring Boot framework, designed to facilitate the management of a football club.
-It provides a user-friendly interface for performing club-related data such as players, mathes and team information.
+MyFootballClub is a web application built using the Spring Boot framework.
+The purpose of this application is to manage a football club's data, including players, matches, and team information.
+It provides a user-friendly interface for performing club-related tasks.

+Status:
-Completed : Register a new player through the UI and the api sent correct response In-progress : Will move forward to show all the players in UI
+The registration of a new player through the UI and API has been successfully completed, with the correct response sent.
+Currently working on displaying all the players in the UI.

 Technologies Used:
-Spring Boot, Spring Data JPA, Embedded H2 Database, RESTful API
+The application has been developed using Spring Boot, Spring Data JPA, an Embedded H2 Database, and a RESTful API.